Buying a Home in a New York City New Development Vs. Old: Which is Better?

 Among the buyers' remorse that haunts some condo owners is the infamous one of the "disappeared view."

-There are a number of changes that can snatch away a former, beautiful view.
-There have been clever real estate tips floated on ways to potentially counter this problem—including buying a unit that faces the street.
+Several changes can snatch away a former beautiful view.
+Clever real estate tips have been floated on ways to counter this problem potentially—including buying a unit facing the street.

 "It is very risky to say that a home facing outward, towards the street, will NEVER have a building opposite it, or that the building across the street will never be built up to a level that parallels the floor of the unit your buyer is interested in purchasing.